MichelleTobback/Q-Learning-Pacman/README.md

 ```

-Here it takes the Q-values of the previous state-action pair and the new state-action pair as well as the received reward and the hyperparameters alpha and gamma.
+Here it takes the Q-Values of the previous state-action pair and the new state-action pair as well as the received reward and the hyperparameters alpha and gamma.
-These values are plugged into the bellman equation and added to the current Q value.
+These values are plugged into the bellman equation and added to the current Q-Value.

 ```c++